fritzrehde/watchbind/README.md

 ### Keybindings on selected lines that delete some of the input lines

-I define "deleting input lines" as executing a keybinding that changes the length of the input command's output.
+I define "deleting input lines" as executing a keybinding that changes the length of the watched command's output.
 In other words:
-If, after executing a keybinding, the input command generates an output longer or shorter than before the keybinding, then that keybinding deletes input lines.
+If, after executing a keybinding, the watched command generates an output longer or shorter than before the keybinding, then that keybinding deletes input lines.

 Why is this definition important?
 Because the selected lines are only stored as indices and, therefore, have no association to the actual lines displayed in watchbind.

 Here's an example that demonstrates what problems this can cause:
 You select five lines and then, through a keybinding, execute a command that deletes these five lines.
-The next time your input command is called, it will output five lines less (that are displayed in watchbind), since the five lines have been deleted.
+The next time your watched command is executed, it will output five lines less (that are displayed in watchbind), since the five lines have been deleted.
 The problem is that the indices of the deleted lines will still be marked as selected.
 Therefore, five different lines, at the same indices as the deleted five lines, will now be selected, which is probably unwanted.